David Ferrie: Allegations of involvement in the Kennedy assassination

+The FBI and Secret Service were interested in Ferrie as early as November 25, 1963, just three days after the Kennedy assassination.
+He and two other men were arrested and booked for vagrancy by the New Orleans district attorney's office; they were "held for investigation by the Federal Bureau of Investigation and the Secret Service".
+They were released the next day.
+First Assistant District Attorney Frank Klein, who questioned Ferrie with investigators, said he could not comment on the case.
+It was later reported that Ferrie was "intensely interrogated by the district attorney's office in 1963 after the assassination" and "talked also to the FBI and the Secret Service."

 On the afternoon of November 22, 1963 – the day John F. Kennedy was assassinated and the day Carlos Marcello was acquitted in his deportation case – New Orleans private investigator Guy Banister and one of his employees, Jack Martin, were drinking together at a local bar.
 On their return to Banister's office, the two men got into a heated argument.
 According to Martin, Banister said something to which Martin replied, "What are you going to do – kill me like you all did Kennedy?"
 Banister drew his .357 magnum revolver and pistol-whipped Martin several times.
 Martin, badly injured, went by ambulance to Charity Hospital.

 In the ensuing days, Martin told reporters and authorities that Ferrie might have been involved in the assassination.
 Martin told the New Orleans police that Ferrie "was supposed to have been the getaway pilot in the assassination."
 He said that Ferrie had threatened Kennedy's life, even outlining plans to kill him, and that Ferrie might have taught Oswald how to use a rifle with a telescopic sight.
 Martin also claimed that Ferrie had known Oswald from their days in the New Orleans Civil Air Patrol, and that he had seen a photograph, at Ferrie's home, of Oswald in a Civil Air Patrol group.